-I am often accused of fearmongering because I express concerns about potentially dangerous procedures, especially in alternative medicine, like digital motion X-ray, spinal manipulative therapy, brutally intense massage, unnecessary/premature spinal MRI for back pain, or dry needling (paywall).
+I am often accused of fearmongering because I express concerns about potentially dangerous procedures, especially in alternative medicine, like digital motion X-ray, spinal manipulation, brutally intense massage, unnecessary/premature spinal MRI for back pain, or dry needling (paywall).
 My alleged ulterior motives for scaring people are my skeptical agenda, and being a shill for big pharma.

 How do I plead?
 Not guilty, of course!